 The following specified input data might be reused by QoS and policy assistance analytics:

-- The input data defined for Observed Service Experience related network data analytics as defined in clause 6.4.2, e.g. the information of the application, Service Experience and QoE metrics.
+- The input data defined for Observed Service Experience related network data analytics in clause 6.4.2, e.g. the information of the application, Service Experience and QoE metrics.

-In addition, more information collected by the NWDAF from relevant 5GC NFs (i.e. UPF, SMF, AMF, PCF) is defined in Table 6.23.2-1.
+In addition, more information collected by the NWDAF from relevant 5GC NFs (i.e. UPF, SMF, AMF) is defined in Table 6.23.2-1 and from OAM in Table 6.23.2-x.

 NOTE: The NWDAF may also collect the Observed Service Experience Analytics from other NWDAFs, based on NWDAF implementation.